DataDog/fluent-plugin-datadog/README.md

 }
 ```

-### fluent-plugin-datadog properties
+### Advanced configuration
-Let's go deeper on the plugin configuration.

-As fluent-plugin-datadog is an output_buffer, you can set all output_buffer properties like it's describe in the [fluentd documentation](http://docs.fluentd.org/articles/output-plugin-overview#buffered-output-parameters "documentation").
+As `fluent-plugin-datadog` is a buffered output plugin, you can set all of the buffered output-specific properties as described in the [fluentd documentation](https://docs.fluentd.org/v/0.12/output#buffered-output-parameters).

 |  Property   |  Description                                                             |  Default value |
 |-------------|--------------------------------------------------------------------------|----------------|